-The next step in the ADKAR model is to provide Knowledge to your employees.
+The next step in the ADKAR change management methodology is to provide Knowledge to your employees.
 The more you provide educate them, they are more likely they are to transform.
 This Knowledge is primarily about training and education that you provide your employees to begin the transition.

 In this stage, companies start training their employees to provide the necessary skills.
 Unfortunately, businesses try to jump-in to this stage directly, bypassing the preceding Awareness and Desire stages.
 This is not an effective approach as it creates more resistance and increases adoption time.

 Certain things that you must answer to your employees at this stage,